norio-nomura/SimblPluginsForEchofon/README.md

 - AbsoluteTimeStringForEchofon changes to display absolute times.
 - ReadabilityForEchofon adds "Read Later with [Readability](http://www.readability.com)" item to contextual menu of URL.
 - RetweetWithCommentSetInReplyToForEchofon change "Retweet with Comment" to use in-reply-to.
 - DisableMarkAsReadCurrentTab disable "mark as read" when tab switching from friends, mentions and direct messages.
+Additionaly, clicking current tab progress Unread Marker.
 - ExtendImageServiceForEchofon add image preview from [Twipple](http://p.twipple.jp/) and [Viddy](http://viddy.com/).

 How to install